The Social Dimension of the European Green Deal

 Katrin Langensiepen

-Katrin Langensiepen was elected in the European Parliament in 2019.
-As the only woman with a visible disability in the Parliament and Vice-Chair of the Committee on Employment and Social Affairs, she fights for a social and inclusive Europe.
+Katrin Langensiepen was elected to the European Parliament in 2019.
+As the only woman with a visible disability in the Parliament and Vice-Chair of the Committee on Employment and Social Affairs (EMPL), she fights for a social and inclusive Europe.
+In 2022, she also joined the Special Committee on the COVID-19 pandemic.

-In 2011, she became councillor in Hannover for Bündnis 90/ Die Grünen and worked as speaker for social affairs.
-She was also the speaker of her party's working group for persons with disabilities.
+Born in Hannover in 1979, she has lived in Israel, Marseille and Shanghai and is a qualified assistant for foreign languages.
+In 2011, she became councillor in Hannover for Bündnis 90/ Die Grünen and served as a speaker for social affairs.
+Additionally, she was the speaker of her party's working group for persons with disabilities.

 Do you agree with this Pieter?